RealityBites

 You Can Get Your Loving Right Here – This is supposed to be her “sexy” song but again the horns!
 Not a big fan of this song.

 Teenage Daughters – This was already a radio hit.
-It is a pretty good song, if you have teenage daughters.
+It is a pretty clever song, especially if you have teenage daughters.

-When You Love a Sinner – This song title and melody have the potential to be interesting, but the song doesn’t say quite enough to make you feel.
-You don’t know why the person is a sinner, why they do what they do, why the singer sticks with them, etc. It’s a bit too vague to be effective.
-It has some clever lyrics in it, but I want to know more of the story.
+When You Love a Sinner – This song title and melody have the potential to be interesting, but I originally thought the song didn't say quite enough to make you feel.
+Not sure I was right on that call.
+It has some good lyrics in it, but I want to know more of the story behind it.
 She’s been with her husband for like 20 years so obviously and hopefully it’s not about him.

 Long Distance Lullaby – This is actually a beautiful song to her family when she’s on the road.

 Closing Time – It’s an interesting concept, likening closing time at a bar to the end of the relationship.
-But it’s way too slow a song to be interesting enough.
+It evokes an old-fashion country feel.
+But I feel like it was better live as one of the closing songs--on the CD it's a bit too slow.

 I Give It to You – The first word was Jesus.
 Enough said.
 Fast forward and the CD is finished.
 Bummer.